Scrap Lab Formula to Create a Stunning Scrappy Quilt

 https://www.si.edu/object/1846-merinda-shedd-wrights-nine-patch-album-quilt:nmah_556484

-Step 4: Repetition and variation of the main color.
-Repeat the main color in varying values of light, medium, and dark.
-Many variations of the main color, each adding texture and depth, will add visual interest with contrast.
-Contrast keeps the eye moving and makes the quilt a joy to look at.
-Even in a low volume quilt, crisp white to pale linen with accents of blues, greens, golds, and pinks will add cohesion and warmth.
-A bright quilt can be varied by keeping the color value the same, but varying the amount of white in each print.
+Step 4: Repeat the main color in various values—light, medium, and dark—to add texture, depth, and visual interest.
+Contrast keeps the eye moving.
+Even in a low volume quilt, variations from crisp white to pale linen, accented with blues, greens, golds, and pinks, add cohesion and warmth.
+Bright quilts can be varied by keeping value constant but changing the white content in prints.

 Step 5: Complexity over simplicity.
-The key here is still using colors that complement.
+The key here is still using colors that complement each other.
 Too many different colors create chaos.
 The more values you layer of the same color family, the richer the result.
 When the colors connect, the quilt feels cohesive.
-The eye moves across a quilt as the complexity of many variations of the same color adds depth to a color palette.
+The eye moves across a quilt as the complexity of variations on the same color adds depth to the color palette.
 It is what gives a quilt that cozy yet beautiful look.

 YOU DO NOT NEED EXPENSIVE OR FANCY FABRIC TO MAKE A BEAUTIFUL QUILT